HilancoJ/FoundryDomain/Operating Systems/Fedora Silverblue/README.md

 ### ⚙️ Driver Integration on the Base OS Image
 **Drivers** that rely on kernel modules must be part of the active OSTree deployment to load correctly at boot.
 This ensures both kernel and user-space components remain in sync within the immutable image.
+Typical examples include:
+- GPU drivers
+- Wi-Fi and Network Adapters
+- VirtualBox
+- Other low-level hardware drivers.

 **Flatpaks** and **Toolbox** containers cannot supply host kernel modules, they only provide user-space functionality.
-Typical examples include GPU drivers, Wi-Fi and Network Adapters, VirtualBox and other low-level hardware drivers.